sous-chefs/nginx/README.md

 ### nginx::ohai_plugin

 The `ohai_plugin` recipe includes an Ohai plugin.
-It will be automatically installed and activated, providing the following attributes via ohai, no matter how nginx is installed (source or package):
+It will be automatically installed and activated, providing the following attributes via ohai, no matter how nginx is installed:

 - `node['nginx']['version']` - version of nginx
 - `node['nginx']['configure_arguments']` - options passed to `./configure` when nginx was built
 - `node['nginx']['prefix']` - installation prefix
 - `node['nginx']['conf_path']` - configuration file path
 - `node['nginx']['ohai_plugin_enabled']` - Toggles ohai_plugin recipe.
 Defaults to true.

-In the source recipe, it is used to determine whether control attributes for building nginx have changed.

 ### nginx::passenger